skosch/YinYangFit/docs/source/index.markdown

-nucleus](https://en.wikipedia.org/wiki/Lateral_geniculate_nucleus) on the way from the eye to the visual cortex, but we will ignore those here.</span> Each neuron is connected to a small contiguous group of photoreceptors, its *receptive field* (RF), and it will activate when a particular subset of the receptors detects light but the others don't.
-The on/off subsets are configured such that each neuron effectively detects a small piece of a line or edge of a particular size and orientation somewhere in the field of vision.
+nucleus](https://en.wikipedia.org/wiki/Lateral_geniculate_nucleus) on the way from the eye to the visual cortex, but we will ignore those here.</span> Each neuron is connected to a small contiguous group of photoreceptors, its *receptive field* (RF),<label for="sn-v1l4" class="margin-toggle sidenote-number"></label></nobr><input type="checkbox" id="sn-v1l4" class="margin-toggle"><span class="sidenote">To be clear, the majority of neurons physically located in V1 don't actually receive direct input from the eye but rather just serve as local connections to facilitate basic image enhancement, such as contrast normalization.
+We shall also ignore many of the details regarding colour perception.</span> and it will activate when a particular subset of the receptors detects light but the others don't.
+The on/off subsets are laid out such that each neuron effectively detects a small piece of a line or edge of a particular size and orientation somewhere in the field of vision.
+<label for="sn-mlct" class="margin-toggle
+sidenote-number"></label><input type="checkbox" id="sn-mlct"
+class="margin-toggle"><span class="sidenote">For those readers completely
+unfamiliar with these concepts, I recommend watching [this introductory animation](https://www.youtube.com/watch?v=NnVLXr0qFT8) followed by [this Allen Institute talk](https://www.youtube.com/watch?v=mtPgW1ebxmE) about the visual system, followed by [this in-depth MIT lecture](https://www.youtube.com/watch?v=T9HYPlE8xzc) on the anatomical details.</span>

 <img src="img/edge_line_rfs.png" />